Am0rphous/Awesome/Anonymity and Privacy/README.md

 ## Anonymity
 - [4nonimizer](https://github.com/Hackplayers/4nonimizer) - A bash script for anonymizing the public IP used to browsing Internet, managing the connection to TOR network and to different VPNs providers (OpenVPN)
 - [Anonsurf](https://github.com/ParrotSec/anonsurf) - parrot anonymous mode
+- Browse web anonymous through StartPage
+  - Go to [https://www.startpage.com](https://www.startpage.com) and search for e.g. `google.com` and click enter.
+Now click the Anonymous View mask next to the link in the result.
+A new web page will open which proxies your connection through StartPage's proxies. [ How does Anonymous View work? ](https://support.startpage.com/hc/en-us/articles/4455317663764-How-does-Anonymous-View-work)
 - [Kloak - A keystroke anonymization Tool](https://github.com/vmonaco/kloak) - Keystroke-level online anonymization kernel: obfuscates typing behavior at the device level.
 - [I2P](https://github.com/PurpleI2P/i2pd) - 🛡 I2P: End-to-End encrypted and anonymous Internet
 - [Lokinet](https://github.com/oxen-io/lokinet) - Lokinet is an anonymous, decentralized and IP based overlay network for the internet. [lokinet.org](https://lokinet.org/)